defenseunicorns/leapfrogai/packages/evaluations/README.md

 ### Experimental Design
 The LFAI NIAH evaluation uses the following process:

-For each entry in the dataset:
+- build a vector store (the haystack) upload 10 contextless documents (as padding)
+- for a subset of the data (10 datapoints by default):
     - create an assistant
-- upload the contextual document to the vector store
+    - upload the contextual document (containing the needle) to the vector store
     - prompt the LLM to provide the secret code hidden in the context
     - record the following:
         - whether or not the needle text was returned by the retrieval step of RAG
         - whether or not the needle text was returned by the LLM's final response
-- delete the files from the vector store
+    - delete the contextual document from the vector store
     - delete the assistant
+- delete the contextless documents
+- delete the vector store
+- average the retrieval scores as the final retrieval score
+- average the response scores as the final response score

 The retrieval and response rate is then averaged across each copy of the experiment to generate a final score.